iGovDirect/Security-Review/README.md

 Solution: We limit available information online and at authorities

-Scenario: Attacker tries to DNS spoof for mail or target site access
+Scenario: Attacker tries to DNS spoof for mail or target site access i.e. github.com/iGovDirect  (thanks Github for support)

 Solution: We use encryted DNS + Yubikeys (thanks Yubico for support)